sanders41/dotfiles/README.md

 git clone git@github.com:sanders41/dotfiles.git
 ```

-Change to the dotfiles directory and run the provided shell script to symlink the files/directories
+Change to the dotfiles directory and run the provided shell script to symlink the files/directories.
+If you already have dot files present they will be backed up before creating the symlinks.

 ```sh
 cd dotfiles